AILab-CVC/YOLO-World/README.md

 We recommend that everyone **use English to communicate on issues**, as this helps developers from around the world discuss, share experiences, and answer questions together.

+For business licensing and other related inquiries, don't hesitate to contact `yixiaoge@tencent.com`.

 ## 🔥 Updates
 `[2024-7-8]`: YOLO-World now has been integrated into [ComfyUI](https://github.com/StevenGrove/ComfyUI-YOLOWorld)!
 Come and try adding YOLO-World to your workflow now!
 You can access it at [StevenGrove/ComfyUI-YOLOWorld](https://github.com/StevenGrove/ComfyUI-YOLOWorld)!
 `[2024-5-18]:` YOLO-World models have been [integrated with the FiftyOne computer vision toolkit](https://docs.voxel51.com/integrations/ultralytics.html#open-vocabulary-detection) for streamlined open-vocabulary inference across image and video datasets.